Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 Colgate’s IT Resources may not be used to:

-- Send harassing, discriminating, offensive, defamatory, fraudulent or threatening messages.
+- Send harassing, discriminatory, offensive, defamatory, fraudulent or threatening messages.

 - Improperly disclose the Company’s or a third party’s proprietary, confidential or trade secret information.